 Leveraging the vast amounts of data contained in the EHR as well as its capabilities for increasing patient engagement, you can develop health strategies with your patients and thereby increase the quality of care at your practice.

 Urology EHR For Prostate Cancer Detection and Treatment

-In a recent study by the National Institute of Health (NIH), insights gained from EHR software revealed that just 78 percent of the prostate cancer patients who met the criteria for Active Surveillance (AS) treatment received it, instead receiving immediate treatment with radiation or surgery.
-The study found that EHR Software contributed significantly to the “implementation of an evidence-based criteria for detection of AS candidates can provide a reasonable basis for evaluation of practice patterns and for quality improvement.”
+In a recent study by the National Institute of Health (NIH), insights gained from EHR software revealed that just 78 percent of the prostate cancer patients who met the criteria for Active Surveillance (AS) treatment received it, instead of receiving immediate treatment with radiation or surgery.
+The study found that EHR Software contributed significantly to the “implementation of evidence-based criteria for detection of AS candidates can provide a reasonable basis for evaluation of practice patterns and for quality improvement.”

 Urology EHR software can provide the specialty-specific templates and customized content for medical procedures including prostate biopsy, prostate and rectal sonogram, and radical prostatectomy.
-PrognoCIS Urology EHR software contains patient education materials, or gives you the ability import your own.
+PrognoCIS Urology EHR software contains patient education materials or gives you the ability import your own.

 Other Ways to Participate in Movember

 Some medical organizations, such as the DMC Medical Group are offering free prostate exams in observance of Movember.
 Encourage your patients to get an exam if they meet the criteria.
 Movember offers a specific challenge for healthcare professionals, where you can show your support by making a small donation, or by simply growing a mustache and promoting the movement.